 For more information about COST, visit www.cost.eu!

-Our Action focuses on the exchange of scientific-technical knowledge and experience of Ground Penetrating Radar techniques in Civil Engineering.
-It also aims at promoting a wider and more effective use of this safe and non-destructive inspection method.
-The Action is establishing and strengthening active links between universities, research institutes and industry working in the GPR field, fostering and accelerating its long-term development in Europe.
+Our Action focused on the exchange of scientific-technical knowledge and experience of Ground Penetrating Radar techniques in civil engineering.
+It also aimed at promoting a wide and effective use of this safe and non-destructive inspection method.
+The Action established and strengthened several active links between universities, research institutes and industry working in the GPR field, fostering and accelerating its long-term development in Europe.

-The ambitious and interdisciplinary project of the COST Action TU1208 is being developed within the frame of a unique approach based on the integrated contribution of University researchers, software developers, geophysics experts, Non-Destructive Testing equipment designers and producers, end users from private companies and public agencies.
-About 150 Institutions have joined the Action, from 28 COST Member Countries (Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Malta, Macedonia, The Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom) and from Albania, Armenia, Australia, Colombia, Egypt, Hong Kong, Jordan, Israel, Philippines, Russia, Rwanda, Ukraine, and United States of America.
+The ambitious and interdisciplinary project of the COST Action TU1208 was developed within the frame of a unique approach based on the integrated contribution of University researchers, software developers, geophysics experts, Non-Destructive Testing equipment designers and producers, end users from private companies and public agencies.

 Start - End of Action:

 Vice-Chair of the Action:

 COST Office, BE

 See the list of Parties on COST website